cyrusjameskhan/otterwiki/RAILWAY.md

 - SQLite database (`db.sqlite`)
 - Git repository with all wiki content

-**Important**: Make sure to set up a Railway volume for persistent storage:
+**CRITICAL**: You MUST set up a Railway volume for persistent storage before the service will start properly:

 1. Go to your project in Railway dashboard
 2. Click "New" → "Volume"
+3. Name it (e.g., "otterwiki-data")
+4. In your service settings, go to "Settings" → "Volumes"
-3. Mount it to `/app-data` in your service settings
+5. Mount the volume to `/app-data`

+**Without this volume, the service will fail to start!**

 ## First Run